 The show, held in Aberdeen this autumn, will feature the very latest caravans, motorhomes and campervans from all the major brands.

-Advance tickets are on sale now, priced at £12 for adults, including free parking at P&J Live.
+Tickets are on sale at the venue on the day priced at £12 for adults, including free parking at P&J Live.